stanton26/AppDefense/labs/v2/working-with-sddc-lab.md

 ![SDDC-deploy-vm-033](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/working-with-sddc-lab/sddc033.jpg)

 Review the details of the template to be deployed.
-There may be a security warning displayed, but you can safely ignore that the purpose of this lab.
+There may be a security warning displayed, but you can safely ignore that for the purpose of this lab.

 1. Click **Next** to continue.